tableau/Logshark/docs/docs/logshark_plugins.md

 To run a specific plugin, specify the name of the plugin with the LogShark **`--plugins`** option.
 To specify more than one plugin, list them separated by a semicolon, no spaces, and enclose the list in quotation marks (“ “).

+If --plugin arg is not specified, all plugins will run by default

 **Usage:**